 This documentation will outline in detail specifications, access, and available API endpoints.
 In case any technical questions are left unanswered, please feel free to contact AvesAPI support for assistance.

 We deduct 1 credit per each successful request except for some restrictions in order to maintain our service sustainable.
-Queries contain such operators below are strictly prohibited and if you use these queries, 25 credits will be deducted for each successful request.
+All operator search is strictly prohibited and if you make such query, 25 credits will be deducted.
+Some of them are listed below

 After signing up for an account, each user will be assigned a unique API Access Key.
 This key will be used to authenticate with the API via REST and access any of the available endpoints.